Section 379 IPC: Punishment for Theft

 Essential Elements of Section 379 IPC

-• Movable Property- The second important element of Section 379 IPC is Movable Property.
-Rather than being stationary, the stolen goods must always be mobile.
+The second important element of Section 379 IPC is Movable Property.
+Stolen goods must always be mobile rather than stationary.

-Therefore, it is illegal to steal real estate, structures, or other goods.
-Things affixed to the earth that cannot be moved are not subject to theft.
+Therefore, it is illegal to steal real estate, structures or other goods.
+Things attached to the earth that cannot be moved are not subject to theft.
 If they are cut loose from the ground, Section 378 may apply to them as mobile property.
 For instance, trees are immovable property, but cutting them down and taking them away constitutes theft.

-• Taking control of the property without permission- The prosecutor need only be in charge of the relevant property; he is not required to be the owner.
-In addition, the offender must purposefully take the property out of the prosecutor’s control.
+The prosecutor needs only to be in charge of the relevant property; he is not required to be its owner.
+In addition, the offender must purposefully remove the property from the prosecutor’s control.

 This means that taking possession of a piece of property is necessary in addition to simply claiming ownership of it.